mopidy/mopidy-spotify/README.rst

 - Require Requests >= 2.0.

-- Support connecting to Spotify through a proxy.
+- Support using a proxy when connecting to Spotify.
 This was forgotten in the 2.0 reimplementation.
 (Fixes: #68)

+- Support using a proxy when accessing Spotify's web API to get cover and artist imagery.

 v2.0.1 (2015-08-23)
 -------------------